mnemnion/JLpeg.jl/Plans.md

 ### Remaining

 - [ ] Handle the other PStar cases
 - [X] P(-n) for n bytes remaining
 - [X] And and Not predicates
 - [#] Multibyte sets and chars
   - [X] Implement multibyte sets
   - [ ] Fix bug with emoji 🫠
 - [ ] B(patt)
 - [X] Captures
 - [ ] Mark / Check
 - [ ] detect "loop may accept empty string" such as `a = (!S"'")^0`
 - [ ] TestPatt optimizations
 - [ ] Tail call elimination
 - [ ] Set span optimization
+- [ ] Serializing and loading grammars
+- [ ] CaptureCommitInst: it's a commit which create a full capture from its paired Choice.

+### Relabeling

-Somewhere to put random implementation notes: at some point I intend to add serializing of bytecode, just a (versioned!!) minimal string form which allows a zero-logic construction of a Grammar.
+At some point I intend to add serializing of bytecode, just a (versioned!!) minimal string form which allows a zero-logic construction of a Grammar.
 That would be a good time to remov NoOps, which get left around by various optimizations.
 There's a reason every instruction set in existence has them, but it's aesthetically unsatisfying to leave them in.

+It isn't the only or even the best reason to want to relabel the bytecode, which can be done in one pass as follows: We initialize an `Option{Int16,missing}` Vector the size of the program, and a running count during the pass of how many bytes we've added or removed, such that after a full pass, that Vector tells us: how much each still-present instruction has moved, and whether a given offset still points at a valid location.
+There are passes where it's valid for jumps to point at a now-missing location, but we always want to know that.
+Because the count Vector and the operation on it are both dense, we can reuse it for as many passes as we'd like.

+Easy test is to generate a random number and take a program we have nice tests for (such as `re`, soon), scatter a bunch of OpNoOps in it, correct, remove a bunch, correct, and so on, testing each time.

+### Serializing

+Compiling is expensive, potentially very expensive once we start doing cool stuff.
+And we make no use of the Pattern at all, except the top one as a container for `aux`, after we create it.
+So I want to add a serialize-to-string function which is as fast to load as computerly possible, some ideas: Capital letters are enums (Opcode and CapKind), lowercase letters are short labels, - means what it always does, `n` comes before `l`, jumps further than +-26 are hex as `0ff`, always lowercase because we expect an opcode next, always at least two, if an n is encoded as hex, the label is always encoded as hex.
+I believe that's unambiguous and forward-only, and only leaves out sets, which we already know how to serialize with show in a basically optimal way, although we'll  make some minor changes in the interest of forward-only unambigious optimality: starts with `{`, characters are in order and concatenated, ranges start with `|` and cover the next two characters.
+That leaves finality, which comes before the `vec` and is `!` for false and `+` for true.
+The program section ends with `.`, followed by a Julia serialization of the Dict.
+We'll need to figure out how to handle functions, the answer is **not** using eval on live Julia code, in the Dict we encode them as `missing` and there's some technique to reload them at runtime.

 ## Notes on OG Lpeg